LCSB-BioCore/COBREXA.jl/README.md

-`COBREXA.jl` is developed at the Luxembourg Centre for Systems Biomedicine of the University of Luxembourg ([uni.lu/lcsb](https://www.uni.lu/lcsb)), cooperating with Institute for Quantitateve and Theoretical Biology of Heinrich Heine University, Düsseldorf ([qtb.hhu.de](https://www.qtb.hhu.de/)).
+`COBREXA.jl` is developed at the Luxembourg Centre for Systems Biomedicine of the University of Luxembourg ([uni.lu/lcsb](https://www.uni.lu/lcsb)), cooperating with the Institute for Quantitative and Theoretical Biology at the Heinrich Heine University in Düsseldorf ([qtb.hhu.de](https://www.qtb.hhu.de/)).

 The development was supported by European Union's Horizon 2020 Programme under PerMedCoE project ([permedcoe.eu](https://www.permedcoe.eu/)) agreement no.